BrownBearSec/Wriggle/README.md

 -w <FILE> : Specificy a list of domains in scope, one per line.
-Note: do not right '*.domain.com' just write 'domain.com' -b <FILE> : Specificy a list of domains not in scope, one per line -t <number> : Set the max timeout (in seconds) for connecting to a URL, default 20 seconds -h : Display this help page
+Note: do not right '*.domain.com' just write 'domain.com' -b <FILE> : Specificy a list of domains not in scope, one per line -t <number> : Set the max timeout (in seconds) for connecting to a URL, default 20 seconds -s <FILE> : Specifiy the name of the subdomain output file, default is 'subDomainsOf' + time of scan -u <FILE> : Specifiy the name of the URL output file, default is 'URLsOf' + time of scan -h : Display this help page
 ```